Flex & Strength

-Why non-pole dancers should check Flexibility & Stretching classes in pole studios:
+Why non-pole dancers should check flexibility classes in pole studios:

-· Besides yoga mats and blocks, there are poles in pole studios.
-This fact dramatically increases the number of possible exercises to help you become more flexible.
+Besides yoga mats and blocks, there are poles in pole studios.
+This fact dramatically increases the number of possible exercises to help you to be more flexible;

 Active flexibility means functional range of motion you can access without external assistance.
 Your ability to get your body into a position without the use of outside force, such as the floor, a strap or a hand to pull you into it.
 For example, the ability to do a front split on the floor doesn’t necessarily mean you’ll be able to get that back leg flat in your Jade.

 On the pole, you pull the front leg with your hand (passive range of motion in your hamstring), but your back leg has no floor to push against.
 You need to use your muscles to get it straight (this is where you need good active range of motion).